 Successful Interfaith Marriage: Reza Aslan and Jessica Jackley

 Reza Aslan’s newest book, Zealot: The Life and Times of Jesus of Nazareth, had already reached the bestseller list when a video clip of the author went viral this week.
-The religion scholar appeared on Fox news to explain his latest work, but the host repeatedly and outrageously questioned why a Muslim would be writing a book about Jesus.
+The religion scholar appeared on Fox news to explain his latest work, but the host repeatedly questioned why a Muslim would be writing a book about Jesus.

 Aslan–the acclaimed author of No god but God: The Origins, Evolution and Future of Islam–demonstrated extraordinary grace and patience on the show, explaining over and over that religion scholars write as academics, not as adherents.
 Buzzfeed asked if this was “The Most Embarrassing Interview that Fox News Has Ever Done?”
 Meanwhile, in the course of the interview, Aslan mentioned that his wife and mother are both Christians.

 As it happens, I tell the story of this high-profile interfaith family in my book Being Both: Embracing Two Religions in One Interfaith Family.
 About a year ago, Aslan tweeted: “I’m in a blissful interfaith marriage with my Christian wife.
 We are raising our children to respect all faiths and choose 1 for themselves.”
 When I read that tweet, I contacted him, and he and his wife agreed to be interviewed for my book chapter entitled “Muslims, Hindus, Buddhists: The Next Interfaith Wave.”